RDearnaley/agentplatform/README.md

 I'm not an FE developer, but I do know Javascript, and I gather node.js is widely used.
 There are two ways to connect it to PostgreSQL, node-postgres and sequelize. node-postgres is oldschool, while sequelize is an ORM.
 Apparently they can both be used in one app, so likely it's possible to port between them, and node-postgres has a shorter learning curve.
 Or if I wanted to stay in Python for easier integration with ML (not clear why this would be an advantage), apparently Django or Flask are widely used.
 Django is better for larger projects, but has a longer learning curve
     - For this quick demo, I'll use Flask.
 For a real project, Django would probably be a better choice.
-I'm tempted to build the DB and leave the web UI as TBD, and just build the business logic.
+I'm tempted to build the DB and leave the web UI as TODO, and just build the business logic.
 Which I'd rather not do in Javascript, since mine is rusty, so I am leaning towards Python.
+        - I actually did a quick proof-of-concept of the web app, but much of it is TODO

 #### Supporting O(1000) Parallel Runs
 - Port this from Docker to Kubernetes (it's generally better at this sort of scale than Docker Swarm, and it has Docker integration)